seDirector/Translations/README.md

 1. Do not translate if you don't read and write the language.
 2. If you see HTML tags, do NOT change/remove the HTML tags, just replace words/phrases as needed.
 3. Keep the case the same - if it's capitalized, capitalize the translation; if there is a period, use a period in the translation, if it has a comma, use commas, etc.
-4. There may be duplicate lines - keep them.
+4. There may be duplicate lines - please keep them.
 5. When you see a number in braces, that is a tag that means a variable will go there.
 Keep the `{0}` or `{1}` tags in the translation.
 As long as it makes the same sense as the English version, you can move them as needed.
 6.  `{LB}` means line break - please keep existing line breaks and double line breaks.
 7. If you are unsure of a translation, have a friend help you out before you create a pull request.